 - Tags advantages of stone flooring, disadvantages of natural stone, engineered stone flooring pros and cons, granite stone flooring pros and cons, marble stone flooring pros and cons, pros and cons of stone tile, slate stone flooring pros and cons, travertine stone flooring pros and cons

 If you are searching for the pros and cons of stone flooring tile, this post should help!
 Here we list the pros and cons of all different types of natural stone flooring.

 When installing or upgrading your flooring, natural stone is among the most fashionable and stylish material options available.
 It can be used indoors or outside, and for any room in the house!

 However, prior to making a final selection there are a few things you need to know.

-Homeowners often choose from four types of natural stone, but is one of them right for your project?
+Homeowners often choose from five types of natural stone, but is one of them right for your project?
 We will cover the details of each type of natural stone variety below, including the best environment and areas they could require extra care.
 With this information, you should be able to determine the type of natural stone flooring that is best for your requirements.